Jenni ‘JWoww’ Farley Sizzles In Tight Dress That Hugs Her Every Curve

 Last fall, Farley’s son, Greyson, was diagnosed with autism.

-Since being diagnosed, Greyson has been undergoing applied behavior analysis therapy as well as seeing specialists every week.
+Since being diagnosed, Greyson has been undergoing applied behavior analysis therapy, as well as seeing specialists every week.
 In an interview with People magazine in March, Farley said her son was making incredible progress.
-She said in September of 2018, he would not even respond to his name but now he “knows all his ABCs.”
+She said in September of 2018 that he would not even respond to his name, but now he “knows all his ABCs.”
 She added that she was now working on teaching him two-word combinations.
 She often shares about his progress on Instagram.

 View this post on Instagram